isabella232/Specs-18/ODCM/odcm-feed.md

  - Will be asynchronous; a `Space A` can "publish" via ODCM, and be offline when `Space B` fetches.
  - Optimize for performance; these feeds can be cached to alleviate direct load on the ODCM instance(s).

+## Big Spaces

+The real world problems of large spaces may still exist, if a given customer still has a space larger than is ideal, we still need to ensure communication taking with that space has no negative impact on ODCM and vice versa.

+Factor in:
+ - Configuration options for how data is transmitted, push/pull and frequency
+ - That this does not have an impact on the concurrent task caps inside Octopus Deploy (health checks on some customers installations take ages)